julienkay/com.doji.transformers/README.md

 ## About

-This package is meant to be used together with the [com.doji.diffusers] package to enable running Stable Diffusion models in Unity.
+This package is meant to be used together with the [com.doji.diffusers] package to run Stable Diffusion models in Unity.

-It is intended to be a C# port of Hugging Face’s [transformers] library.
-As of today, the only implementation available is:
+It is essentially a C# port of Hugging Face’s [transformers] library.
+As of today, the only implementations available are:
 - a CLIPTokenizer
 - tokenizer base classes